meraymond2/idris-vscode/README.md

 You’ll need Idris installed.
 If it’s not on your $PATH, you can specify the path to the executable in the config.

 ## Idris 2
 Currently the extension will default to v1.
-If you want it to use Idris 2, you can simply change the Idris path in your config.
+If you want it to use Idris 2, change the path in the configuration to your Idris 2 binary, and tick the `Idris 2 Mode` checkbox.

+Only the current version of Idris 2 is supported, which at the moment is 0.2.1.
+If you experience problems, please make sure you are using the most recent version.

-At the moment, the majority of the IDE commands haven’t been implemented in Idris 2.
-Most will simply return an empty reply.
-It should provide limited functionality though.
+At the moment, some of the IDE commands haven’t been implemented in Idris 2.

 ## Commands